-It is estimated that between 10 and 25 percent of pregnant women report symptoms of RLS.
+It is estimated that between 10 and 25 percent of pregnant women report symptoms of RLS

 For many women who develop pregnancy-induced RLS, it is temporary.
-The symptoms typically peak when you are 7 or 8 months pregnant / third trimester and often disappear altogether by the time you deliver your baby or within a month afterward.
+The symptoms typically peak when you are 7 or 8 months pregnant / third trimester and often (but not always) disappear altogether by the time you deliver your baby or within a month afterward.
 For women who already have RLS, it usually gets worse during pregnancy.
 In most cases, women who are on medication for RLS prior to pregnancy should go off medication before becoming pregnant.

 No one knows why women who've never had RLS develop it during pregnancy, but there are a number of theories.
 Iron deficiency, folate deficiency, hormonal changes (specifically a rise in estrogen), and circulatory changes are all possible culprits.

 About two-thirds of women who have RLS during pregnancy have pregnancy-induced RLS.
 Predictors of developing RLS during pregnancy include a family history of RLS (8x risk), a history of RLS in a prior pregnancy (54x risk), a history of RLS in the past (13x risk), and low red blood cell count (2x risk).